scottoffen/fluenthttpclient/README.md

     .GetResponseStreamAsync();
 ```

 > Note that the method name difference between setting a single instance of a property and multiples is that the multiple instance will use the plural form.
-For example, you can add a single query parameter using the method `WithQueryParam()` and multiple query parameters at onces using `WithQueryParams()`.
+For example, you can add a single query parameter using the method `WithQueryParam()` and multiple query parameters at once using `WithQueryParams()`.

 ## Configure The Request